dolorosus/TuxedoKeyboardLight/Readme.md

   - `/etc/systemd/system/keyboardlight-idle.service`

 If you're using Plasma, you can define keyboard shortcuts for controlling the keyboard illumination brightness e.g. `meta+F1` and `meta+F2`.

+To set the default colour and brightness, just turn the keyboardlight off.
+After reaching the timeout, the keyboard will be initialized with the setting from `--brightness` and `--colour`

 ## License